hotosm/learnosm/_posts/pt/osm-data/0600-12-13-osm-in-qgis.md

 ---
 layout: doc
-title: OSM Data in QGIS
+title: Using OSM Data in QGIS
-permalink: /it/osm-data/osm-in-qgis/
+permalink: /pt/osm-data/osm-in-qgis/
-lang: it
+lang: pt
 category: osm-data
 ---

-OSM Data in QGIS
+Using OSM Data in QGIS
 =================

 This guide is currently not available.
 It is being translated.
 Please refer to it in: